Virginia Institute of Marine Science

 Center for Coastal Resources Management (CCRM)

-Actions taken by waterfront property owners to stabilize the shoreline can affect the health of the Bay as well as adjacent properties for decades.
-With these long-term implications, managers at the local level should have a more proactive role in how shorelines are managed.
-The shores of Lynnhaven River are fairly sheltered coasts (Figure 1-1).
+The shores of Lynnhaven River are fairly sheltered coasts.
 In addition, much of the shoreline has existing hardened shore protection.
 However, much of Lynnhaven River’s shoreline is suitable for a “Living Shoreline” approach to shore-line management.
 The Commonwealth of Virginia has adopted policy stating that Living Shorelines are the preferred alternative for erosion control along tidal waters in Virginia (http://leg1.state.va.us/cgi-bin/legp504.exe?111+ful+CHAP0885+pdf).
 The policy defines a Living Shoreline as …”a shoreline management practice that provides erosion control and water quality benefits; protects, restores or enhances natural shoreline habitat; and

 Lynnhaven River, Virginia Beach, VA, Shoreline Management, GIS